CorporateClash/public/privacy.md

 ### Updates to this document

-We retain the right to update this document without notice.
+We retain the right to update this document without notice when we clarify existing policies.
+We will notify users via email if our privacy policy is modified to include new third-party entities or change what data we collect.
 Users who continue to use our service after this document has been updated automatically agree to the new data processing terms defined in the updated document.